radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 As RADIUS does not provide for connection-based congestion control, there is no way for the proxy to signal on the incoming link that the client should slow its rate of sending packets.
 As a result, the proxy must simply accept the packets, buffer them, and hope that they can be be sent outbound before the client gives up on the request.

-The situation is made worse by the sub-optimal behavior of Accounting-Request packets.  {{RFC 2866, Section 5.2}} defines the Acct-Delay-Time attribute, which is supposed to be updated on retransmissions.
+The situation is made worse by the sub-optimal behavior of Accounting-Request packets.  {{RFC2866, Section 5.2}} defines the Acct-Delay-Time attribute, which is supposed to be updated on retransmissions.
 However, when the value of the attribute is updated, changing the Acct-Delay-Time causes the Identifier to change.
 The "retransmitted" packet is therefore not, in fact, retransmitted, but is instead a brand new packet.
 This behavior increases the number of packets handled by proxies, which leads to congestive collapse.
-This design also violates the "end-to-end" principles discussed in {{RFC35359, Section 2.8}} which discusses congestion avoidance:
+This design also violates the "end-to-end" principles discussed in {{RFC3539, Section 2.8}} which discusses congestion avoidance:

 ~~~~
 With Relays, Proxies or Store and Forward proxies, two separate and